nimakam/nimakam-notes/stable-coin/papers/v0.1/technical-whitepaper.md

 ### Reference currency

 This is the real world currency, or unit of account, the pegged currency will be pegged to.
-For example, the US dollar ($) is the most commonly used reference currency in most existing stable-coin implementations.
+For example, the US dollar ($) is the most commonly used reference currency in most existing stablecoin implementations.

 The system is designed such that it would work with any relatively stable currency, or basket of goods, assets and/or currencies.
 Any user can create a new currency peg to their target currency reference, by deploying the open source contracts including a custom token representing their pegged currency.